impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-content.md

 }
 ```

-This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L36) and the lines after it.
+This test covers [this line of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L36){:target="_blank" rel="noopener"} and the lines after it.
 We purposely set the `SHELL` env var to be a falsy value, and run the command with no argument after the "-" character.
 Because of these facts, initially the `$shell` variable inside our script is empty.
 But after the relevant line of code, we've detected that our parent shell is `bash`, and we use that as the value for `$shell` from then on.
 We can see this by adding a bunch of `echo` statements to this block of code, like so:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-13mar2023-725am.png" width="70%" style="border: 1px solid black; padding: 0.5em">